maester365/maester-action/SECURITY.md

 ## Supported Versions

 We support all these versions of the Maester action.
 It is however advised to always use a pinned version of the action in your workflows.
 This is to ensure that you are not affected by breaking changes in the main branch.
 Full versions (eg. `v1.0.2`) of the action are tagged and **not changed** after they are released.
-We might also provide `v1` versions at some point which will be updated to the latest minor version.
+We are also pushing a major tag (eg. `v1`) automatically.
 The main branch is used for development and may contain breaking changes.

 | Version | Supported          |
 | ------- | ------------------ |